 Nausea and vomiting

-Anti-sickness drugs can be given to reduce or prevent these symptoms, although this may not be allowed in some treatment protocols.
+Anti-sickness medicines can be given to reduce or prevent these symptoms.
 Please tell your doctor or nurse if your child's sickness is very bad or continues for more than a few days.

 Bone marrow suppression